The Game of Golf

 - Rake bunkers and repair divots to maintain course conditions.

-To the casual observer, golf may appear slow or even simple.
-Yet those who play know it is one of the most mentally demanding sports, where focus and decision-making are as vital as physical skill.
+To someone watching, golf might seem slow or simple.
+But players know it is one of the most mentally challenging sports, where focus and decisions matter as much as physical skill.

 Before each shot, a golfer weighs multiple factors: